What’s Out Tonight?

 GO TO SCT (with mount, and read more about GO TO in the discussion on SCT telescopes farther below).
 Although $3,000 dollars is a lot of money for a quality 4-inch refractor, a middle-of-the-line, good-quality, 3-inch refractor can be purchased for $400 to $1,000.
 The $3,000 refractor represents the highest quality type and is known as an APO (pronounced A-P-O, an abbreviation for apochromatic, which means “free of any optical aberrations”).
 These telescopes provide incredibly sharp images.

 The largest readily available diameter for refractors is 4 inches (100mm).
-Diameters of just 5 to 6 inches must often be special ordered, sometimes with waiting periods of several years.
+Diameters of just 5 to 6 inches must often be special ordered, sometimes with waiting periods of a few years.

 2024